zl17480806/ComfyUI-Manager/js/README.md

 - The frontend integrates directly with ComfyUI's UI system through `app.js`
 - Dialog-based UI for most manager functions to avoid cluttering the main interface
 - Asynchronous API calls to handle backend operations without blocking the UI
-- Comprehensive error handling and user feedback mechanisms
-- Support for various extension points to enable third-party integrations

-## UI Features

-- Tabbed interface for different management functions
-- Grid-based displays for browsing available nodes and models
-- File browse and upload interfaces for local operations
-- Status indicators for installation, update, and operation progress
-- Sharing dialogs for various platforms with appropriate metadata handling

 ## Styling